bdereims/docker-phpipam/README.md

-# docker-mysql-phpmyadmin
+# docker-phpipam

-Dockerfile that creates an image with mysql + phpmyadmin.
+Dockerfile that creates an image with phppam.
-MySQL is fully automated, it's not yet the case for phpmyadmin.
-It requires to connect to the running container and reconfigure the package :

 	# ./build.sh
 	# ./run-server.sh
-	# docker ps
-	# docker exec -t -i <CONTAINER_ID> bash

-	# dpkg-reconfigure phpmyadmin